reillypascal/RSAlgorithmicVerb/README.md

 ```

 ...(with a space at the end) and dragging the plugin file into the terminal, which will automatically add the file path.

+## Linux/Windows:
+Compiler targets are available for Linux and Windows.
+Set up JUCE on your computer, open the .jucer file in the Projucer, generate the Linux Makefile or Visual Studio project, and then you can compile the plugins.